Simple will vs testamentary trust

 What you can do next and how LawConnect can help

-If you're considering your options for estate planning, you may wish to:
+When considering options for estate planning, people often:

-1. Make a list of your assets, including property, savings, investments, and personal items of value
+1. People often make a list of their assets, including property, savings, investments, and personal items of value.

-3. Think about whether you want assets distributed immediately or managed over time
+3. People often think about whether they want assets distributed immediately or managed over time.

-4. Decide if a simple will meets your needs or if a testamentary trust would be more appropriate
+4. People often weigh whether a simple will meets their needs or whether a testamentary trust would be more suitable.

-5. Consider who you would want to act as executor or trustee
+5. People often consider who they would want to act as executor or trustee.

-6. Note any family dynamics or circumstances that might influence your decision
+6. People often take note of any family dynamics or circumstances that might influence the decision.

-7. Review the formal requirements for valid wills in Australia to ensure compliance
+7. People often review the formal requirements for valid wills in Australia in connection with compliance.

-8. Explore whether professional assistance would give you greater confidence in your decision
+8. People often explore whether professional assistance would give them greater confidence in a decision.

 How LawConnect can help

-Deciding between a simple will and testamentary trust can feel uncertain, especially when you're trying to understand what approach protects your assets and beneficiaries best.
-Many people need clarity on the practical differences and which option suits their circumstances.
+Deciding between a simple will and a testamentary trust can feel uncertain for people trying to understand the approaches available for assets and beneficiaries.
+Many people look for clarity on the practical differences and how each option may relate to particular circumstances.

 For tailored guidance on your specific circumstances, only a licensed lawyer can provide legal advice.
-If you decide you'd benefit from professional support, we can connect you with experienced estate lawyers who specialise in wills, trusts, and estate planning.
-They can assess your individual situation and recommend the structure that best protects your interests and those of your beneficiaries.
+For those who decide professional support would be of assistance, LawConnect can connect people with experienced estate lawyers who specialise in wills, trusts, and estate planning.
+Lawyers generally assess an individual situation and discuss the structures that may be relevant to a person's interests and those of their beneficiaries.

 Not sure which is right?